Putting together a full-scale musical theatre production is no easy feat. It goes far beyond the actors on stage.

 Mary K. Cook is a Senior from Antioch, Illinois.
-She came to Southeast specifically for the program because she wants to be a Stage Manager.
+She came to Southeast specifically for the program because she wants to be a stage manager.
 That was her job on “Guys and Dolls.”
-The Stage Manager is involved in production from almost day one.
+The stage manager is involved in production from almost day one.
 Mary was a part of the very first production meeting in which the production team gets together and listens as the director pitches his concept for the show and gets everything underway.
 Once the cast is in place, it’s Mary’s job to record all the stage blocking, notes about lines, and pretty much keep track of everything happening with the production.

-When the process moves from rehearsals to Tech Week, the week before the opening night of the show when all of the technical elements are put in place, the Stage Manager takes over.
+When the process moves from rehearsals to Tech Week, the week before the opening night of the show when all of the technical elements are put in place, the stage manager takes over.
 It’s their job to quite literally run the show.

 Deck CrewThe Deck Crew, also known as the Run Crew, are responsible for moving pieces of furniture and scenery on and off the stage during the show.
 They also have a hand in building and repairing props and scenery and building the set.

-Prop CrewMembers of the prop crew are responsible for keeping track of all the props that will be needed throughout the show.
+Prop CrewMembers of the prop crew are responsible for keeping track of all the props needed throughout the show.
 They'll ensure the actors have the props they need to bring with them on stage and put other props on stage during scene changes.
 They're also responsible for prop repairs, if necessary.

 Wardrobe CrewPeople on the wardrobe crew help the actors and actresses get in costume and assist in any off-stage costume changes between scenes.
 They're also responsible for ensuring costumes are in place for the next show.